fsharp/fslang-design/tooling/FST-1008-publish-fcs-from-upstream-repo.md

 ## Archiving the FSharp.Compiler.Service repository

 Once the `dotnet/fsharp` repository is set up to publish nightlies of the FSharp.Compiler.Service package and the NuGet package itself has been set up as documented above, the process for archiving the FSharp.Compiler.Service repository can begin.
-It's not as simple as merely arching the repository:
+It's not as simple as merely archiving the repository, however:

 ### Migrating issues